Is Affiliate Marketing Legit: 5 Common Scams to Watch Out For

 Affiliate marketing pertains to a performance-based marketing type where a business rewards partners for every customer brought by the latter’s promotional efforts.
 This marketing is primarily conducted online; you only have to find a product to endorse and earn commissions when people use your link to buy it.
 While this setup is legit, there are still people who abuse the system and take advantage of others.

-If you’re planning to start this type of business, here are some scams you should be aware of:
+If you’re planning to start this type of business, here are some affiliate fraud techniques and scams you should be aware of.

 Newbie affiliates are susceptible to fake marketing training programs.
 Scammers know that beginners want to learn more about the business and stay ahead of their competitors.
 These sham training courses typically come in the form of e-books, DVDs, webinars, seminars, and live demos.
 What’s worse, though, is that the content of these materials is usually just a rehash of free articles that can be easily found online.

 You should be wary of providers who claim that their course is the only one you’ll ever need.
 Some will even send you things that are irrelevant to the training such as pens or calendars and charge you for it.
-However, there are also reliable online resources such as those from https://www.journalreview.org/; you just have to do some research before enrolling or buying any training product.
+However, there are reliable online resources, you just have to do some research before enrolling or buying any training product.

-1. The Big Bucks for Less Effort Scheme
+2. The Big Bucks for Less Effort Affiliate Scheme

 The “get rich quick” tactic, also known as the Ponzi scheme, is the oldest scam in the book, and yet there are still so many people who fall for it.
 It may be because gaining a considerable amount of profit without putting in too much work is very instead of using up all your time on a venture is very tempting.
 However, this method truly is too good to be true.